Eliminated Teams, But Not Eliminated Bettors: 65% of Fans Keep Wagering Post-World Cup Ouster

 Canadian Summit Panel on World Cup Betting

 Those are the types of lessons Canadian-based operators are taking to heart, according to a panel discussion on the topic at last week’s SBC Summit Canada held in Toronto.
-Vancouver and Toronto are both hosting matches, with 104 games, 48 teams, over 40 days overall.
-Anthony Gaud, Founder & CEO, Gaud-Hammer Gaming Group, and the host of the panel, described the size and scale of the World Cup from a betting perspective as “40 times” the size of the Super Bowl.
+Vancouver and Toronto are both hosting matches, with 104 games, 48 teams competing, over 40 days overall.

 Operators in Canada are banking on a surge of new bettors and brand engagement, with a heavy marketing focus on personalization, said Tim Whitehead, Director, Sportsbook Operations, DraftKings.

-The time zone is a big difference, favourable for North American players” he said.
+The time zone is a big difference, favorable for North American players” he said.
 “There’s the local representation, the fandom.
-Canada has their best team ever (currently ranked 30th in the world, according to FIFA), a favourite to make it out of the group stage.
-If Canada, U.S. and Mexico can make deeper runs into the tournament, that’s going to increase the engagement and the staying power of the tournament from a sales perspective.”
+Canada has their best team ever (currently ranked 30th in the world, according to FIFA), a favorite to make it out of the group stage.

 Home Team Advantage

-Whitehead said DraftKings will be putting out the most player props and team markets than they’ve ever had before.
-Greg Sindall, Senior Director Digital Sports Product, iSports Product, OLG, called the World Cup, “the last big, real acquisition opportunity” for the Ontario igaming market, adding that they are expecting 46 per cent of Ontarians to make a bet on the event.
+DraftKings will introduce its largest selection of player props and team markets to date for the World Cup, according to Whitehead.
+Meanwhile, Greg Sindall, Senior Director of Digital Sports Product at OLG, called the tournament “the last big, real acquisition opportunity” for the Ontario iGaming market, noting that 46% of Ontarians are expected to place a wager.

-The final of the last World Cup was played in December 2022, eight months after the Ontario regulated igaming market went live, so operators can apply the lessons learned from the first one, added Sindall.
+The final of the last World Cup was played in December 2022, eight months after the Ontario regulated igaming market went live, so operators can apply the lessons learned from the last one, added Sindall.

 Yohan Mathew, Director of Marketing, BetMGM, said they will be leaning into local with their promotional campaigns.